ofonime41/Color-Generator/README.md

 # Color-Generator
-## This site randonmly generate color with the RGB value
+### This site randonmly generate color with the RGB value
+##t https://ofonime41.github.io/Color-Generator/ check it out.